 What’s the difference between a task force and a cross cutting committee?

-Task forces work to implement objectives within one particular priority area of the SD Comprehensive Cancer Control State Plan and are reassessed by the coalition annually.
+Task forces work to implement objectives within one or more particular priority areas of the SD Comprehensive Cancer Control State Plan and are reassessed by the coalition annually.
 Cross cutting committees meet the needs of the coalition as a whole and only meet as needs arise within the task forces.

 How do I decide which task force and/or committee I should participate on?